 They are purely determined by search engine algorithms, and are backed up solely by

 SEO.
-That means that for your website to organically rank high on a SERP, it has to be
+That means that for your site to organically rank high on a SERP, it has to be

 properly search engine optimized.

-Paid search results, on the other hand, are those which the website owners paid to
+Paid search, on the other hand, are those which the website owners paid to

 have them rank highest on the SERP for selected keywords.
 Also known as